raflll/astrocytes/README.md

 ## Credits

-This tool was developed by Bonsai ACG, a research group focused on astrocyte analysis and computational neuroscience.
+This tool was developed by Bonsai.

 ### Development Team
 - Justin Bonner